caoyuan57/FOH/README.md

 - For single lable online hashing experiments:run FOH.m.
 - For multi lable online hashing experiments:run FOHmultilabel.m.
 ## Contact us
-If you have any question, please send email to Yuan Cao (email address: caoyuan57@163.com).
+If you have any questions, please send email to Yuan Cao (email address: caoyuan57@163.com).